Aminul Islam Bulbul

-Mohammad Aminul Islam (মোহাম্মদ আমিনুল ইসলাম; born 2 February 1968) is a former Bangladeshi cricketer and captain.
+Mohammad Aminul Islam (মোহাম্মদ আমিনুল ইসলাম; born 2 February 1968) popularly known by his nickname 'Bulbul' is a former Bangladeshi cricketer and captain, who has been serving as president of the Bangladesh Cricket Board since May 2025.

-Aminul scored the first hundred for the Bangladesh cricket team when Bangladesh played their first Test against India thus becoming only the third cricketer after Charles Bannerman and Dave Houghton to score centuries on their own and their country's test debut.
+Aminul Islam scored the first hundred for the Bangladesh cricket team when Bangladesh played their first Test against India, thus becoming only the third cricketer after Charles Bannerman and Dave Houghton to score centuries on their own and their country's Test debut.
 He was one of Bangladesh's most celebrated cricketers in the pre-Test-status era.

 Early years

-Just two years after quitting soccer due to an injury, Aminul Islam (commonly known as Bulbul) saw himself representing International Cricket Council (ICC) Associates Young Cricketers' squad in the first-ever Youth World Cup held in Australia where he took six wickets with his off spin, one of which was that of Brian Lara.
-The same year he made his ODI debut for the national Cricket team at Chittagong in the Asia Cup (1988).
-He scored 27 in the match against Sri Lanka.
+Just two years after quitting soccer due to an injury, Aminul Islam saw himself representing International Cricket Council (ICC) Associates Young Cricketers' squad in the first-ever Youth World Cup held in Australia where he took six wickets with his off spin, one of which was that of Brian Lara.
+The same year he made his ODI debut for the national cricket team at Chittagong in the Asia Cup (1988).
+He scored 27 runs in the match against Sri Lanka.

 A year later, he scored a century against Malaysia in the U-19 Asian cup.
 In 1995, he scored a century against the visiting England A side in a three-day match at Dhaka.

 In ODIs

-Despite the fact that his ODI career started in 1988, and went on until 2001–02, he played only 39 ODI matches.
-This was due to the fact that before becoming a full member of ICC in 2000, Bangladesh very seldom got the chance to play official one day internationals.
+Although his ODI career started in 1988, and went on until 2001–02, he played only 39 ODI matches.
+This was due to the fact that before becoming a full member of ICC in 2000, Bangladesh seldom got a chance to play official one day internationals.

-Over the years Bulbul's role in the side changed.
-In the initial years he was a lower order batsman cum off spin bowler.
-In the later years he mainly concentrated on his batting.
-His highest ODI score of 70 came against India at Mohali in 1998.
-His best bowling 3/57, came against Zimbabwe at Nairobi in October 1997.
+Over the years, Bulbul's role in the side changed.
+In the initial years, he was a lower order batsman and off spin bowler.
+In later years, he mainly concentrated on his batting.
+His highest ODI score, 70, came against India at Mohali in 1998.
+His best bowling figures, three wickets for 57 runs (3/57), were against Zimbabwe at Nairobi in October 1997.